phocks/devblog/content/2024-09-29-using-steps-for-performant-css-transitions.md

 tags = ["JavaScript", "CSS", "Web Development"]
 +++

-I've use a lot of [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_transitions/Using_CSS_transitions) over the years.
+I've used a lot of [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_transitions/Using_CSS_transitions) over the years.
 Shifting between values in a smooth fashion is pretty easy with a simple one-liner.

 ```css
 transition: background-color 2s;